axflow/axflow/packages/axgen/docs/development.md

 You can follow the quickstart [here](https://qdrant.tech/documentation/quick-start/).
 For local development, you'll want to pull the docker image and run it.
 The default UI is findable at http://localhost:6333/dashboard#/console

+### Epsilla

+You can follow the quickstart [here](https://epsilla-inc.gitbook.io/epsilladb/quick-start).
+As a prerequisite, you need to pull the Epsilla docker image and run it.

 ## CLI

 There is a CLI local to this repo that is useful for testing locally.